-First use of non-aversive methods;

-- a.
-De-escalation techniques, touch (ask permission to touch, touch only when necessary, know how to touch, know where to touch, relax and slowly touch), assisting, (stance and balance, body mechanics, body positioning) and re-direction. - b.
-Methods to detect unauthorized use of restrictive interventions;

-The unapproved use of restrictive interventions is monitored through the reporting of serious incidents and grievances and the DMH on-site monitoring process.
-Additionally, Support Coordinators speak with each individual/legal representative at least two times per month and have quarterly face-to-face contact in which the unauthorized use of restrictive interventions can be detected and reported.

-- c.
-Required documentation for each use of restrictive interventions; and a Behavior Management Log is maintained in the individual's case record.
-The log must include: - i.
-Name of the individual for whom the physical restraint/escort intervention was implemented - ii.
-Time that the physical restraint(s)/escort intervention began - iii.
-Behavior warranting utilization of physical restraint/escort intervention - iv.
-Type of physical restraint/escort utilized during the intervention - v.
-Documentation that less restrictive alternative methods of managing behavior which have been determined to be ineffective in the management of the individual's behavior - vi.
-Documentation of visual observation by staff of individual while he/she is in a physical restraint/escort, including description of behavior at that time - vii.
-Time the physical restraint/escort intervention ended - viii.
-Signature of staff implementing physical restraint/escort intervention and staff observing individual for whom physical restraint/escort intervention was implemented - ix.
-Documentation of supervisory or senior staff member's assessment of the restrained/escorted individual's mental and physical well being during and after the physical restraint/escort utilization, including the time the assessment was conducted ii.
+First use of non-aversive methods; a.
+De-escalation techniques, touch (ask permission to touch, touch only when necessary, know how to touch, know where to touch, relax and slowly touch), assisting, (stance and balance, body mechanics, bodypositioning) and re-direction. b.
+Methods to detect unauthorized use of restrictive interventions; The unapproved use of restrictive interventions is monitored through the reporting of serious incidents and grievances and the DMH on-site monitoring process.
+Additionally, Support Coordinators speak with each individual/legal representative at least two times per month and have quarterly face to face contact in whichthe unauthorized use of restrictive interventions can be detected and reported. c.Required documentation for each use of restrictive interventions; and a Behavior Management Log is maintained in the individual's case record.
+The log must include: i.
+Name of the individual for whom the physical restraint/escort intervention wasimplemented ii.
+Time that the physical restraint(s)/escort intervention began iii.
+Behavior warranting utilization of physical restraint/escort intervention iv.
+Type of physical restraint/escort utilized during the intervention v.
+Documentation that less restrictive alternative methods of managing behavior which have been determined to be ineffective in the management of the individual'sbehavior vi.
+Documentation of visual observation by staff of individual while he/she is in aphysical restraint/escort, including description of behavior at that time vii.
+Time the physical restraint/escort intervention ended viii.
+Signature of staff implementing physical restraint/escort intervention and staffobserving individual for whom physical restraint/escort intervention was implemented ix.
+Documentation of supervisory or senior staff member's assessment of the restrained/escorted individual's mental and physical well being during and afterthe physical restraint/escort utilization, including the time the assessment wasconducted x.
+Documentation of the use of physical restraint/escort d.Required education and training of personnel involved in authorization and administration of restrictive interventions.
+Staff must be certified in the Mandt System® before providing Behavior Support Intervention or Crisis-Intervention Services.
+Staff with at least a Master's degree in a field related to individuals with intellectual and developmental disabilities and experience providing behavior services oversee the administration of anyrestrictive interventions.

+ii.
 State Oversight Responsibility.
-Specify the State agency (or agencies) responsible for monitoring and overseeing the use of restrictive interventions and how this oversight is conducted and its frequency:
+Specify the state agency (or agencies) responsible for monitoring and overseeing the use of restrictive interventions and how this oversight is conducted and its frequency: